George Rickey: Kinetic sculpture

+In 1974, Reader's Digest took particular note of his monumental sculpture at the Long Beach Museum of Art, Two Lines Up-Speed.

 In works such as Two Open Triangles Up Gyratory, Rickey's two wind driven elements (engineered to withstand winds of 80 mph) provide an endless series of combined, almost dance like, shapes and movements.

 Rickey mastered not only ordered predictable movements, but also mastered methods of controlling both the speed and tempo of similar objects to respond more randomly, such as in his work Four Open Rectangles Diagonal Jointed Gyratory V.